HUNTING ON GREATER KUDULAND

 What to Expect

-Every hunting safari is unique so the below serves only as a guide of what to expect on a typical day on Greater Kuduland.
+Every hunt is unique and we tailor each hunting safari to your preferences so the below serves as a guide of what to expect on a typical day on Greater Kuduland.

 The Lodge serves as the perfect oasis to relax after a long hunting safari.
 Whether you want to unwind at the pool, enjoy a G&T at the viewing deck, or curl up with a book in one of the comfortable lounge areas, our friendly staff will ensure your every need is taken care of.
 We have a range of different activities outside of hunting safaris, please check out our activities page for more info.